 I suggest that they are not – that while they are helpful for getting to employee sentiment, they do not get to the heart of employee engagement for two main reasons.

 First, most of the tools do not offer the most important element of the feedback loop: the why.
-While it’s helpful to know that 65% of employees in an organization rated their current mood with a frowny face, determining how to turn that frown upside down requires additional effort and further exploration that necessarily involves direct feedback from previously anonymous sources.
+While it’s helpful to know that 65 percent of employees in an organization rated their current mood with a frowny face, determining how to turn that frown upside down requires additional effort and further exploration that necessarily involves direct feedback from previously anonymous sources.

-And isn’t that the point?
+And isn’t engagement in work the point?

 - How engaged are employees (overall and individually) with the intranet?